The Beatitudes Series – Part 2

 In the Beatitudes, the Lord Jesus also assures us that God gives His kingdom and blessings to such true believers.
 They already enjoy God’s kingdom today.
 And on Christ’s second coming, they will enjoy God’s kingdom blessings in all their fullness forever and ever.

-This serves as a stern warning to us all of us who profess faith in Christ.
+This serves as a stern warning to all of us who profess faith in Christ.
 At the same time, the Lord is also comforting and strengthening us.

 Brothers and sisters in Christ, be always aware that you are living in the time of great fulfillment.
 Be a true believer.
 Trust in Christ’s person and saving work with all your heart.
 Grow in the fruit of true faith – in humility, repentance and godliness.
-As your faith bears fruit for God’s glory, you can be assured that His kingdom and blessings belong to you… indeed… already…now… because in Christ the kingdom of heaven has arrived.
+As your faith bears fruit for God’s glory, you can be assured that His kingdom and blessings belong to you… indeed… already…now… because in Christ the kingdom of heaven has already arrived.

 “God is the Lord of creation who makes His Kingdom to come in His Son Jesus Christ.
 He is not helpless against a so-called closed world-order.
 That is why God raises Him from the dead.
 And that is why Christ is the hope of the world, and why the Kingdom that came is only the announcement of the Kingdom that is to come.
 And that is why the Church of today is living in the interim between the great times of Christ.
 The resurrection of Christ is casting its light in two directions.
 It is the proof of what has happened, and the guarantee or pledge of what will happen.” – Herman Ridderbos